Pinnace (ship's boat)

 As a ship's boat, the pinnace is a light boat, propelled by oars or sails, carried aboard merchant and war vessels in the Age of Sail to serve as a tender.
 The pinnace was usually rowed but could be rigged with a sail for use in favorable winds.
 A pinnace would ferry passengers and mail, communicate between vessels, scout to sound anchorages, convey water and provisions, or carry armed sailors for boarding expeditions.
 The Spanish favored them as lightweight smuggling vessels while the Dutch used them as raiders.
 In modern parlance, "pinnace" has come to mean an auxiliary vessel that does not fit under the "launch" or "lifeboat" definitions.

 Etymology

-The word pinnace, and similar words in many languages (as far afield as Indonesia, where the boat "pinisi" took its name from the Dutch pinas), came ultimately from the Spanish pinaza c.
+The word pinnace, and similar words in many languages (as far afield as Malaysia, where the boat "pinas" took its name from the Malay pinas), came ultimately from the Spanish pinaza c.
 1240, from pino (pine tree), from the wood of which the ships were constructed.
 The word came into English from the Middle French pinasse.